croath/ForceRotateViewController/README.md

 force the view controller to rotate via gyroscopes.

-*ONLY* for custom camera or something similar.
+**ONLY** for custom camera or something similar.

-Do *NOT* use it as a hacker way to get rid of the rotation limit of the user.
+Do **NOT** use it as a hacker way to get rid of the rotation limit of the user.

+Need CoreMotion.